 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-A handicap chase over 2m4½f on the new course at the Cheltenham racecourse, formerly known as the Mildmay of Flete for many years and is currently sponsored by TrustATrader, this is a race where the Martin/David Pipe yard had an exceptional record, scoring seven victories between 1997 and 2014.
+A handicap chase over 2m4½f on the new course at the Cheltenham racecourse, formerly known as the Mildmay of Flete for many years, this is a race where the Martin/David Pipe yard had an exceptional record, scoring seven victories between 1997 and 2014.

 It is also worth noting that Venetia Williams has had three wins since 2007 so there are two trainers to note in this race, both had placed runners in 2016 and David Pipe also had the runner-up in 2015.

-Read on below for our preview of the race in greater detail with previous Festival Plate trends and stats to help you find the winner of the TrustATrader Plate.
-Before placing your bets on the festival plate, head to the Cheltenham Offers page to see which bookie you should place your bet with.
+Read on below for our preview of the race in greater detail with previous Festival Plate trends and stats to help you find the winner of the Festival Plate.

 Festival Plate Information: